 How do I declare?

-If you are a student in LSA you can meet with a Bachelor of General Studies (B.G.S.) advisor to declare—there are no prerequisites for declaring.
+If you are a student in LSA you can meet with a Bachelor in General Studies (B.G.S.) advisor to declare—there are no prerequisites for declaring.

 How do I make an appointment with a B.G.S. advisor?